Medically reviewed by Drugs.com. Last updated on Aug 30, 2020.

-Infective endocarditis, prophylaxis (dental, oral, or respiratory tract procedures) (off-label use): Oral: 2 g 30 to 60 minutes prior to procedure.
-Note: American Heart Association (AHA) guidelines now recommend prophylaxis only in patients undergoing invasive procedures and in whom underlying cardiac conditions may predispose to a higher risk of adverse outcomes should infection occur (AHA [Wilson 2007]).
+Endocarditis, prophylaxis (dental or invasive respiratory tract procedures) (alternative agent) (off-label use): Oral: 2 g 30 to 60 minutes prior to procedure.
+Note: AHA guidelines recommend prophylaxis only in patients undergoing invasive procedures and in whom underlying cardiac conditions may predispose to a higher risk of adverse outcomes should infection occur (AHA [Wilson 2007]).

 Streptococci, beta-hemolytic (alternative agent): 500 mg every 6 to 8 hours (Berbari 2019; IDSA [Osmon 2013]).